 Without question, every gift is meaningful to the Adler School.
 Leadership gifts of $1,000 or more, however, are especially important because they address emerging and immediate opportunities.
 Such gifts provide critical support to scholarships and academic services for a diverse student body, community service initiatives on behalf of the marginalized and neglected, and campus improvements to enhance the learning environment.

 The Alfred Adler Society

 The distinctive Alfred Adler Society membership provides honor roll listing as well as an annual reception recognizing alumni and friends who have provided significant support to the Adler School.
 Additionally, members receive invitations to all Adler School special events.
 Benefactors beginning at the $25,000 giving level may name endowed positions and spaces at our new campus.
-Financial requirements for naming opportunities differ, and donors are encouraged to discuss their ideas with the Office for Institutional Advancement; please contact us by e-mail or phone (312-662-4035).
+Financial requirements for naming opportunities differ, and donors are encouraged to discuss their ideas with the Office for Institutional Advancement; please contact Rebecca Pellegrino by e-mail or call 312-662-4035.